dhutapratama/docs/structure.md

 <a name="introduction"></a>
 ## Introduction

-The default Laravel application structure is intended to provide a great starting point for both large and small applications.
+The default Lets application structure is intended to provide a great starting point for both large and small applications.
 But you are free to organize your application however you like.
-Laravel imposes almost no restrictions on where any given class is located - as long as Composer can autoload the class.
+Lets imposes almost no restrictions on where any given class is located - as long as Composer can autoload the class.

 > **Note**
-> New to Laravel?
-Check out the [Laravel Bootcamp](https://bootcamp.laravel.com) for a hands-on tour of the framework while we walk you through building your first Laravel application.
+> New to Lets?
+Check out the [Lets Bootcamp](https://bootcamp.laravel.com) for a hands-on tour of the framework while we walk you through building your first Lets application.

 <a name="the-root-directory"></a>
 ## The Root Directory